Pillow Talking is always looking for first person, narrative/creative nonfiction stories of real-life bedroom conversations.

 - Don’t spend too much time on backstory or “the way things were” unless it’s an important part of the story.

-- Your story needs to be specific, ie. a particular conversation you had with a beginning, middle and end (even if it was a super short conversation) rather than what your pillow talk is generally like.
+- Your story needs to be specific, ie. about something that happened, rather than what your pillow talk is generally like.

 - First person means that it can only be a story about you and your fellow pillow talker, not someone else, even if the someone else is someone you’re very close to.
 The rule is: if you weren’t there, it’s not your story to tell.